 “Behind on Mortgage Payments – Need Help!”

-Behind on House Payments and Need Help - Strategies for Homeowners
+3 Strategies if You're Behind on Mortgage Payments and Need Help

 1. Research government assistance programs.

-To help people who are behind on their mortgages and need help, federal and state governments offer a number of mortgage assistance programs.
+To help people who are behind on their monthly payment and need help, federal and state governments offer a number of mortgage assistance programs.
 Although the federal government has canceled many, including the Making Home Affordable initiative, there are still a few that can help those who qualify.

 HARP, also known as the Home Affordable Refinance Program, is designed for people whose homes are worth more than they currently owe.
 It is available to borrowers whose loans are backed or owned by Freddie Mac or Fannie Mae and is restricted to those who are current on their payments.
 If you have not been more than 30 days late in payment over the past six months and have made no more than a single late payment in the past year, you may be eligible.

 The federal government may not have any options left for borrowers who are already behind on payments, but thanks to the Hardest Hit Fund®, residents of 18 states and the District of Columbia may have options through their state governments.

 For example, in North Carolina, the NC Foreclosure Prevention Fund can offer financial assistance to homeowners who are going through a temporary financial hardship.
 Through this program, government funds can cover mortgage payments while the homeowner is working to secure new income.
 The fund also offers principal reduction services to those who have secured income but are still struggling to pay.

 To see a list of states with similar programs and to assess your eligibility, visit the MHA's HHF information page.

 Convert your Home Equity to Cash

 They don't tend to put it front and center on their marketing materials, but lenders are open to working with borrowers to help them avoid foreclosure.
 After all, if your house goes into foreclosure, you don't make any more payments.
 To keep this from happening, your mortgage lender may work with you in one of the following ways.